9elmaz9/Employee_Management/README.md

 - Java
 - Spring Framework
-- Thymeleaf (for server-side HTML rendering)
+- Thymeleaf (for server-side HTML rendering and CSS)

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.